 As time goes on, your life insurance needs may change to make a whole life policy more suited to your situation.
 There are four typical reasons, along with variations on these themes:

 You could only afford a term policy on your initial purchase, and you now can afford the higher premiums of a whole-life policy — and have decided that the return on a whole-life policy is a better use of money than a term-life policy with the difference in term and whole life policy premiums invested separately.

 You want to extend insurance beyond the original term policy and prefer to switch to whole life to avoid future policy changes (or, as in the above case, you like the investment aspect of a whole life policy).

 Your health is degrading to the point that you can't get an affordable policy when the term policy expires.
 By switching to a whole-life policy, you will not have to take a medical exam to determine insurability.

 You think a permanent life policy would make life easier for others after you are gone, such as by providing trust funds for a special needs child or helping your heirs pay estate taxes.

 To be able to switch, your term policy must be a convertible policy.
 Most are, but it's important to verify this with your insurer.
 Convertible policies generally have a limit on when they can be converted, driven by your age or the percentage of your policy remaining.

-From a pure economic standpoint, if you plan to convert from term to whole life, it makes sense to do so early in the policy.
-Premiums for a whole life policy will increase as you age.
-However, you must consider whether the investment portion will meet your family needs.
-If you have other investments such as a 401(k) or IRA that are more growth-oriented, a whole life policy can fill the conservative space in your portfolio.
+From a purely economic standpoint, if you plan to convert from term to whole life, it makes sense to do so early in the policy.
+Premiums for a whole-life policy will increase as you age.
+However, you must consider whether the investment portion will meet your family's needs.
+If you have other investments such as a 401(k) or IRA that are more growth-oriented, a whole-life policy can fill the conservative space in your portfolio.